Removal

 Examination

-9. Check for wear or damage to the shaft surfaces (especially on the leading surfaces of the fuel pump and distributor).
+9. Check for wear or damage to the shaft surfaces (especially on the driving surfaces of the fuel pump and distributor).
 If defects are found, replace the shaft.

-10 Check sprocket teeth for wear.
-Each tooth forms a reverse letter "V. If worn, the stressed side of each tooth will be slightly concave when compared to the other side of the tooth (those. the teeth will look like a hook).
+10 Check the wear on the sprocket teeth.
+Each tooth forms a reverse "V".
+If they are worn, the stress side of each tooth will be slightly concave when compared to the other side of the tooth (i.e. the teeth will look like a hook).
 If the teeth are worn, the sprocket should be replaced.

 Installation